THE CREATIVE PAIN

 Let’s see, finding inspirations is not that easy?
 If you are reading this, I shall assume that you are on the Internet.
 There are a ton of good photo sharing websites for you to explore – Flickr, 500px, and Pixoto to name a few.

-Now go ninja how others shoot.
+Now go spy on how others shoot.
 Don’t be afraid to find inspirations from each other, that’s the social things that humans talk about (with the exception of hermits).
 It is even better if you join a photographer’s meetup, go learn from each other, you just might find something unexpected.

-So you actually have photos and ideas, but is afraid of how the online community is going to react?
-Well, you will never know their reactions until you get it out there?
-The thing about Internet these days is that, it’s the Internet.
+So you actually have crazy ideas, but is taken back because of how an online community has reacted?
+Well, the thing about Internet these days is that, it’s full of keyboard warriors and retarded digital flamethrowers.

 If you are still skeptical, just think about who are all these “online haters”?
 Are they renowned or experienced photographers?
 Are they giving constructive feedback even if they are bad?
 If not, they are nothing more than trolls.
 Don’t feed the trolls.

-Well, everyone starts somewhere.
 Everyone goes through the same cycle of learning and become better over time.
 No point doing all these comparisons.
-No point looking down on yourself.
-What is photography about?
-Passion and fun, or for comparing apples, oranges and potatoes?
+No point chasing after someone’s shadow.
+Photography is all about you, and what you want to capture and bring across.

 9) GO ON A HIATUS